MicrosoftDocs/sql-docs/docs/integration-services/devops/ssis-devops-overview.md

 ### Limitations and known issues

-SSIS Deploy Task doesn’t support following scenarios currently:
+SSIS Deploy Task doesn’t support the following scenarios currently:

-1. Configure environment in SSIS catalog.
+- Configure environment in SSIS catalog.
-2. Deploy ispac to Azure SQL Server or Azure SQL Managed Instance which only allows multi-factor authentication (MFA).
+- Deploy ispac to Azure SQL Server or Azure SQL Managed Instance which only allows multi-factor authentication (MFA).
-3. Deploy packages to MSDB or SSIS Package Store.
+- Deploy packages to MSDB or SSIS Package Store.

 ## Release notes